sandeshbhusal/sandeshbhusal/README.md

 ##### Hi there 👋
 ### I am Sandesh Bhusal

-I am an aspiring systems engineer currently working @[Logpoint](https://logpoint.com).
-I do Rust in my free time, Go in my prototyping time and Python in my professional time.
+I am an aspiring systems engineer currently working @[NXLog](https://nxlog.org).
+I do Rust professionally and Go and Python on my side prototypes and.
 Here are some pinned projects:

 1. [Competitive Programming workshop](https://github.com/sandeshbhusal/CPWorkshop)
 This repo contains the code samples for if you attended the Competitive programming workshop I was a speaker of